raspberrypilearning/make-crumble-robot-head/en/step_6.md

 --- task ---

-Keep adjusting your `open`{:class="crumblevariables"} and `closed`{:class="crumblevariables"} variablesand running your code until you get your robot mouth to fully open and close.
+Keep adjusting your `open`{:class="crumblevariables"} and `closed`{:class="crumblevariables"} variables and running your code until you get your robot mouth to fully open and close.

 ![Finding the correct servo variables](images/servoAngles_correctServoVariables.png)